 Véronique Doisneau has been teaching at the Opera Ballet School since 2006.

-Admitted to the Ballet School of the Opéra national de Paris in 1973, Wilfried Romoli was hired in the Corps de Ballet at the age of 16.
+Admitted to the Paris Opera Ballet School in 1973, Wilfried Romoli was hired in the Corps de Ballet at the age of 16.
 “Sujet” in 1983, he was promoted to “Premier danseur” in 1989 and was given numerous soloist roles.
 As one of Nureyev’s favorite performers, he was entrusted with soloist parts in many of Nureyev’s ballets: Swan Lake, Raymonda, Romeo and Juliet, The Sleeping Beauty, Don Quixote and also ‘Solor’ in his last production, La Bayadère.
 His curiosity, his energy as well as his liking for novelty engendered an early interest in contemporary dance.
 Several meetings with great choreographers deeply stroke his career.
 Thus, John Neumeier, Roland Petit, Jerome Robbins, Maguy Marin, Mats Ek, Pina Bausch, Jiří Kylián, to name a few, regularly chose him.
 In 2005 he was named “Danseur Etoile” at the end of the performance of Ich bin… by Susanne Linke.
 He was appointed “Commandeur de l’Ordre des Arts et des Lettres”.

 Yann Saïz has been teaching at the Opera Ballet School since 2016.